This article is part of a larger series on Payroll Services.

 Ease of use

 QuickBooks Payroll has an intuitive interface with tools that are easy to learn and use.
 You can even set up and do payroll in just a few clicks.
-In case you require assistance, the provider offers customer support (through phone and 24/7 live chat), how-to guides, video tutorials, and a community forum with other QuickBooks users.
+In case you require assistance, it offers customer support (through phone and 24/7 live chat), how-to guides, video tutorials, and a community forum with other QuickBooks users.
 However, the how-to section is cluttered and hard to search compared to the others on our list.

 Pay processing and tax filing even while on the go